-The Bc Court over turned and varied a will where his four daughters had been left with nothing.
+The British Columbia Court over turned and varied a will where his four daughters had been left with nothing.

 William Werbenuk died more than two years ago with just enough money in the bank to pay for his funeral.
 The 86-year-old widower’s will gave all assets to his only son, Randall, and left his four daughters with nothing.

 This week, a B.C.
 Supreme Court judge overturned the Pentiction, B.C., man’s will, saying his estate should be distributed to all of the man’s children based on “contemporary moral standards” – a move that has sparked much debate about a judge’s right to change a person’s will after they die.